ColePoppleton/AutoDoc-cli/README.md

 - acorn: For parsing JavaScript code into Abstract Syntax Trees (ASTs).
 - doctrine: For parsing JSDoc-style comments.
 - prompts: For interactive command-line prompts.

-  These dependencies are automatically installed when you run npm install in the project directory.
+  These dependencies are automatically installed when you install AutoDoc via npm.

 ## Contributing